 RV campers will feel right at home when visiting Lake Taghkanic State Park as there are 171 great camping sites to choose from.
 All of the sites within the campground are primitive; however, there are some great amenities to give you a little luxury, such as a hot showers, flush toilets, and a dump station.
 The peak season runs from June to August, but the park is open all year round.

-Lake Taghkanic State Park is conveniently located 11 miles southeast of Hudson right off the Taconic Parkway.
-The paved road leading to the park’s entrance is smooth.
-Guests using RVs, campers, and big trucks should access the park from the route 82 entrance which is more convenient.
-For other smaller vehicles, the park can be accessed from Taconic State Parkway, south of Route 82.
-The interior roads are great for hiking, mountain biking, and vehicles.
-A good number of facilities are handicap accessible.
-There are many parking lots with the major ones located at the picnic area and West Beach area.
+Lake Taghkanic State Park is conveniently located 13.5 miles southeast of Hudson right off the Taconic Parkway.
+Guests using RVs, campers, and big trucks should access the park from the NY-82 entrance, which is more convenient.
+For other smaller vehicles, access the park from Taconic State Parkway, south of NY-82.
+The paved road leading to the park’s entrance is smooth, so you should have no concerns about damaging your RV suspension or rims.

 Lake Taghkanic is open for boating from mid-May to October.
-This is a great way of exploring aquatic plant life and absorbing the beauty of the lush green forests surrounding the lake.
+Getting out on the water is a great way to explore aquatic plant life and absorb the beauty of the lush green forests surrounding the lake.
 Watersports enthusiasts will love the convenience of the well-equipped boating facility and camp store.
-Guests can rent kayaks, pedal boats, safety gears, and canoes from the park.
-If you are bringing a personal watercraft it is worth noting that only electric motors are permitted on the lake.
-Boating licenses are available in the West Beach Office.
+Guests can rent kayaks, pedal boats, safety gear, and canoes from the park.
+If you are bringing a personal watercraft, it is worth noting that only electric motors are permitted on the lake.
+Boating licenses are available at the office near the West Beach.